Ruddernation-Designs/Ezcape-Video-Chat-WordPress/readme.txt

 == Notes ==

-You will need to allow 'Flash Player' on your domain, To download please use https://get.adobe.com/flashplayer/.
+You will need to allow 'Flash Player' on your domain, To download please use <a href="https://get.adobe.com/flashplayer/"  rel="nofollow ugc"  >Flash Player</a>.

 == Frequently Asked Questions ==